Maine School of Ministry (MESOM)

 We also offer mentored-practice fieldwork serving congregations in Maine and beyond.
 Some “traditional students” fit here.
 Whether on an academic path, an alternative path, or something in-between, your progress with the Maine School of Ministry will be unique.
 And you will contribute something new to our learning community.

-See courses below.
+See current course info below.

-For more information, please email Acting Dean – Rev. Dr. Malcolm Himschoot
+Email: Dean – Rev. Dr. Malcolm Himschoot

 Upcoming Courses & Offerings

-Requirements: Internet access, Google Classrooms capability.
+Requirements: Internet access for real-time Zoom, Google classrooms capability.

 Course Description: